No assholes, no fascists

 I am transparent with clients.
 We establish our working relationship and sign a contract.
 Too often, writing and publishing are under-valued and underpaid, not seen as “real work.”
 Invoice early and often is a reminder that while ours is a supportive arrangement, it is also structured around intellectual and emotional labour, which demands to be compensated.

 Work for the planet

 No planet, no life, no work.
-I have always donated money to causes I believe in, and now I can structure my business around divestment.
+I have always donated money to causes I believe in, and now I can structure my business around those causes.
 My work on environmental publications is one example of how my business works for the planet.
 In this commitment to work for the planet, I am inspired by Patagonia.
-I am aspiring to pledge 1% for the Planet as my business solidifies, and in 2023 I’m joining Creatives for Climate.

 There is a spirit of generosity in publishing.
 In-house editors often offer writers and publishing students their best strategies for reshaping a manuscript or getting ahead in the industry.
-Now that I am freelance, I offer this information for free on my blog and on LinkedIn.
+Now that I am freelance, I offer this information for free in my always-expanding resources section and on LinkedIn.